Science Warriors

 • Fellows will be expected to present reflections on their work to their home communities.

-They will have opportunities to present their findings at conferences and community events through posters, blogs and/or published articles to generate awareness and facilitate knowledge sharing.
+They will have opportunities to present their findings at conferences and community events through posters, blogs, and/or published articles to generate awareness and facilitate knowledge sharing.

 Application Process